aaron-grau/curic/ruby/projects/poker/README.md

 Today we will be using TDD to write a poker game, specifically [five card draw][five-card-draw].

+## Learning Goals

+* Be able to define desired functionality, write specs, and then implement
+* Know how to follow **red, green, refactor** TDD workflow
+* Know how to create and use test doubles
+* Know when to use `context` and `describe`

 You'll want to use [betterspecs][betterspecs] as a cheatsheet/reference.
 You'll also want to refer to the [reading on test doubles][doubles-reading] for help creating unit tests.

 ## Rules